jameschapman19/cca_zoo/docs/joss/paper.md

 Standard implementations of state-of-the-art models help as benchmarks for methods development and easy application to new datasets. `cca-zoo` extends the existing ecosystem with a number of sparse regularised CCA model.
 This variation have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.
 With applications like these in mind, `cca-zoo` simplified the access to the learnt model weights to perform further analysis in the feature space.
-Furthermore, the modular implementations of deep CCA and its multiview variants which allow the user to focus on architecture tuning.
+Furthermore, the modular implementations of deep CCA and its multiview variants allow the user to focus on architecture tuning.
 Finally, `cca-zoo` adds generative models including variational [@wang2007variational] and deep variational CCA [@wang2016deep] as well as higher order canonical correlation analysis with tensor [@kim2007tensor] and deep tensor CCA [@wong2021deep].

 # Implementation

 `cca-zoo` adopted a simlar API used in `scikit-learn`.
 The user first instantiates a model object and its relevant hyperparameters.
 Next they call the model's `fit()` method to apply the data.
 After fitting, the model object contains its relevant parameters such as weights or dual coefficients (for kernel methods) which can be accessed for further analysis.
-For models fit with iterative algorithms, the model may also contain information about the convergence of the objective function.
+For models that fit with iterative algorithms, the model may also contain information about the convergence of the objective function.
 After the model has been fit, its `transform()` method can project views into latent variables and `score()` can be used to measure the canonical correlations.

-The deep and probabilistic models depends on PyTorch and NumPyro packages respectively.
+The deep and probabilistic models are supported by PyTorch and NumPyro respectively.
 Due to the size of these dependencies, these two classes of variations are not in the default installation.
-Instead, we provieded options [deep] and [probabilistic] for users.
-The complete list of models along with their installation tag are provided below.
+Instead, we provide options [deep] and [probabilistic] for users.
+The list bellow provides the complete collection of models along with their installation tag is provided below.

 ## Model List